Project on Cyber Risk to Financial Stability

 Project on Cyber Risk to Financial Stability (CRFS)

-The Project on Cyber Risk to Financial Stability, led jointly by the Program on the Future Cyber Risks and the Initiative on Central Banking and Financial Policy has worked to foster dialogue between experts in academia, industry, and government at the intersection of cybersecurity and financial stability to strengthen resilience in the financial industry.
-It is led by Jason Healey, director of the Program on Future Cyber Risks and a senior research scholar at SIPA; and Patricia Mosser, director of the Initiative on Central Banking and Financial Policy and a senior research scholar and senior fellow at SIPA.
+The Project on Cyber Risk to Financial Stability, led jointly by the SIPA Cyber Program and the Initiative on Central Banking and Financial Policy, has worked to foster dialogue between experts in academia, industry, and government at the intersection of cybersecurity and financial stability to strengthen resilience in the financial industry.
+It is led by Jason Healey, director of SIPA Cyber and a senior research scholar at SIPA; and Patricia Mosser, director of the Initiative on Central Banking and Financial Policy and a senior research scholar and senior fellow at SIPA.

 Since 2016, the project has hosted a series of engagements bringing together experts from financial institutions, the public sector including regulators and other policymakers, academics and practitioners with backgrounds in finance and cybersecurity.
 It has also published a number of publications and hosted two iterations of the annual Cyber Risk to Financial Stability: State of the Field Conference.

-The Cyber Risks to Financial Stability Project team includes: Jason Healey, Director of the Program on Future Cyber Risks and Senior Research Scholar at SIPA; and Patricia Mosser, Director, MPA Program in Economic Policy Management; Director of the Initiative on Central Banking and Financial Policy and Senior Research Scholar and Senior Fellow at SIPA.
+The Cyber Risks to Financial Stability Project team includes: Jason Healey, Director of the Cyber Program and Senior Research Scholar at SIPA; and Patricia Mosser, Director, MPA Program in Economic Policy Management; Director of the Initiative on Central Banking and Financial Policy and Senior Research Scholar and Senior Fellow at SIPA.
+It is supported by student researchers from Columbia SIPA.

 Upcoming Event